last-byte/PersistenceSniper/README.md

 ![](resources/findallpersistenceexample02.png)

 ## Looking for persistences by taking incremental snapshots
-One cool way to use Persistence Sniper my mate [Riccardo](https://twitter.com/dottor_morte) suggested is to use it in an incremental way: you could setup a Scheduled Task which runs every X hours, takes in the output of the previous iteration through the `-DiffCSV` parameter and outputs the results to a new CSV.
+One cool way to use PersistenceSniper my mate [Riccardo](https://twitter.com/dottor_morte) suggested is to use it in an incremental way: you could setup a Scheduled Task which runs every X hours, takes in the output of the previous iteration through the `-DiffCSV` parameter and outputs the results to a new CSV.
 By keeping track of the incremental changes, you should be able to spot within a reasonably small time frame new persistences implanted on the machine you are monitoring.

 ## Persistence techniques implemented so far
 The topic of persistence, especially on Windows machines, is one of those which see new discoveries basically every other week.
 Given the sheer amount of persistence techniques found so far by researchers, I am still in the process of implementing them.
 So far the following 27 techniques have been implemented successfully: